 Let’s suppose, that you are playing chess and in the game, the threefold repetition occurs.
 Then you would have to claim for a draw by that rule right?
 Similarly, if the 50 move rule occurred then also you have to claim.
 How would you do all these claims without talking!

-In case you don’t know, the threefold repetition rule means, if the same position is repeated at least three times then the player with the turn can claim for a draw.
+In case you don’t know, the threefold repetition rule means, that if the same position is repeated at least three times then the player with the turn can claim a draw.

 The position is the same if the same player has the turn, the same piece occupies the same squares, plus the castling rights and en passant capture possibility is the same.

-Whereas as per the 50 move rule if there is no pawn movement and no capture within the last 50 moves then the player with the turn to move can claim for a draw by these rules.
+Whereas as per the 50 move rule if there is no pawn movement and no capture within the last 50 moves then the player with the turn to move can claim a draw by these rules.

-Moreover, it is necessary to write down your moves in the scoresheet because that will help you to claim the draw. in fact, as per the rules, it is mandatory to do so.
+Moreover, it is necessary to write down your moves on the scoresheet because that will help you to claim the draw. in fact, as per the rules, it is mandatory to do so.
 To know more about this you can read my article 7 Reasons Why Chess Players Write Down Their Moves.

-Since these rules are mentioned in the FIDE laws of chess (under article 9 – the drawn game), claims for a draw by these rules are considered to be a reasonable claim.
+Since these rules are mentioned in the FIDE laws of chess (under article 9 – the drawn game), claims for a draw by these rules are considered to be a reasonable claims.
 So if that occurs then you can talk in that case.

 Here’s a video by ChessBase India of a chess game played between Baddur Jobova and Wesley So.